facelessuser/pyspelling/docs/src/markdown/filters/context.md

 ## Usage

 The Context filter is used to create regular expression context delimiters for filtering out content you want from content you don't want.
+It takes a text buffer in and will return one or more text buffer with undesirable content filtered out.

 Depending on how the filter is configured, the opening delimiter will swap from ignoring text to gathering text.
 When the closing delimiter is met, the filter will swap back from gathering text to ignoring text.
 If `context_visible_first` is set to `true`, the logic will be reversed.

 Regular expressions are compiled with the MULTILINE flag so that `^` represents the start of a line and `$` represents the end of a line. `\A` and `\Z` would represent the start and end of the buffer.